 Aplicaciones anidadas

 The authors of report are Ph.D. researchers from DIGITAL UNAV - Center for Internet Studies and Digital Life of the School of Communication of the University of Navarra, sponsor and partner academic of the project Digital News Report since the 2014 edition.

-All data, unless otherwise specified, are from a web-based survey conducted by YouGov, with sample of 2060 adults in Spain and work in the field from late January/early February 2024, for the Reuters Institute Digital News Reportan international study covering 47 markets, led by the Reuters Institute for the Study of Journalism at the University of Oxford, and supported by sponsors and academic partners around the world.
-Researchers at the University of Navarra are responsible for the analysis and interpretation of the data in this report Digital News Report Spain.
+All data, unless otherwise specified, are from a YouGov online survey sample 2014 adults in Spain and work conducted in late January 2025 for the Reuters Institute Digital News Report.
+Reuters Institute Digital News Reportan international study covering 48 markets, led by the Reuters Institute for the Study of Journalism at the University of Oxford, and supported by sponsors and academic partners around the world.
+Researchers at the University of Navarra are responsible for the analysis and interpretation of the data in this Digital News Report Spain.

+Aplicaciones anidadas